• Skip to primary navigation

 My family really loves spreading this tomato and ricotta salad over crusty bread.
 There is no wrong way to enjoy this dish!

 This tomato salad recipe is really all about assembling.
 There is no cooking for the salad portion of the meal.
-The only cooking involved is for the garlic bread and that takes jus a few minutes.
+The only cooking involved is for the garlic bread and that takes just a few minutes.

-This tomato and ricotta salad makes a great light meal on hot days or a light meal anytime of year when you are looking for something fresh to eat.
+This tomato and ricotta salad makes a great light meal on hot days or a light meal any time of year when you are looking for something fresh to eat.

 tomato salad